 Nunki, Sigma Sagittarii (σ Sgr), is a hot blue-white main sequence star located in the constellation Sagittarius.
 It is the second brightest star in the constellation, after Kaus Australis.
-With an apparent magnitude of 2.05, it is the 52nd brightest star in the sky, only slightly fainter than Algieba in Leo, Hamal in Aries and Diphda in Cetus, but outshining Menkent in Centaurus and Alpheratz and Mirach in Andromeda.
+With an apparent magnitude of 2.05, it is the 52nd brightest star in the sky, only slightly fainter than Algieba in the constellation Leo, Hamal in Aries and Diphda in Cetus, but outshining Menkent in Centaurus and Alpheratz and Mirach in Andromeda.
 Nunki lies at a distance of 228 light years from Earth.
 In Sagittarius, it marks the vane of the celestial Archer’s arrow.

 Nunki is a hydrogen-fusing dwarf with a mass 7.8 times that of the Sun and a radius 4.5 times solar.
 It is 3,300 times more luminous than the Sun, with a surface temperature of 18,890 K. The star emits much of its light in the ultraviolet spectrum.
 Its estimated age is 31.4 million years.
 An optical companion, a 10th magnitude star, lies about 5.2 arcminutes away.